weather-gov/weather.gov/docs/dev/git-signing.md

 > If you only want to configure commit signing on this repo and not globally for
 > all of your repos, replace `--global` with `--local` in the above commands.
 > This note pplies to all `git config` commands.

+Finally, you'll need to add this key to your GitHub profile so that GitHub can verify your commits.
+To add the key to your profile on GitHub, open the "Settings" page (you can access this by clicking on your profile icon), and then select the "SSH and GPG keys" in the left-hand sidebar.
+Next, click "New SSH key".
+On this page give your key a unique title so you can distinguish it from other keys you might use.
+Under `Key Type` select, "Signing Key", and paste the public key you added to your git config into the `Key` input field.